simonmichael/hledger/hledger/hledger.m4.md

 ```

 The disposal posting must have a transacted price (the selling price), either explicit or inferred: $90 here.
-(Exception: a priceless disposal is allowed when it is a fee deduction -
+(Exception: a priceless disposal is allowed when it is an in-kind outflow -
-when a non-asset posting receives the same commodity and quantity.
+when the entry's non-asset postings receive the disposed units:
+the same commodity, in the same total quantity.
+Eg a transfer fee deducted
+in the commodity, or an in-kind donation, possibly split across postings.
-This is a simple way to record such fees when you don't need a gain calculated:
+This is a simple way to record such outflows when you don't need a gain calculated:
-the fee units leave their lot(s) carrying their own cost basis,
+the disposed units leave their lot(s) carrying their own cost basis,
 so the remaining units' basis is unchanged, but no gain or loss is recognised
-and the expense is recorded in commodity units, not priced.
+and the receiving posting holds commodity units, not priced.
-To have the gain calculated, record the fee posting with a transacted price.)
+To have the gain calculated, record the receiving posting with a transacted price.)

 When the gain postings are inferred (not written explicitly),
 hledger sizes them from the disposal side only: